OCHA-DAP/hdx-python-api/README.md

         dataset['dataset_date'] = '06/25/2016'
         dataset.update_in_hdx()
+12. You can search for datasets on HDX:

+        datasets = Dataset.search_in_hdx(configuration, 'ACLED')
+        print(datasets)
-12. Exit and remove virtualenv:
+13. Exit and remove virtualenv:

         exit()
         deactivate